EricTran99/group-project-3/README.md

 ### Part 2: Create the Project Database and Import Data

 In this section, using QuickDBD, we sketched an ERD to form a table schema of the three CSV files we created in Part 1 above.
 We identified the dependencies between each table (primary and foreign keys), their relationships (one-one/one-many, many-one) and the relevant datatypes for each column.
-We created a SQL database (crowdfunding_db) in Postgres through pgAdmin.
+We created a SQL database (project_db) in Postgres through pgAdmin.
 Table Schema sql file generated through our ERD diagram in QuickDBD was uploaded to create table structure and dependencies. csv files generated in Part 1 were imported into relevant tables using python code using python SQLAlchemy in Juypter Notebook.
 Select queries were run both in pgAdmin and python.

 **Files We Created:**
  - Schema: QuickDBD-VIC ROAD ACCIDENTS DATA 1_1_2006 to 1_11_2020.sql